andrew-edwards/empirical-dyn-mod/README.md

       git clone https://github.com/your-github-user-name/empirical-dyn-mod

+This may take a while depending on your network connection, mainly because there are many .pdf's of papers included.
 Now you have all the files on your computer.

 ### To change the files and then *push* then back to GitHub